Sunstone Value, Price, and Jewelry Information

 This material contains hematite or goethite inclusions, which reflect light in parallel orientation and create a sparkling sheen in gold to brown color shades.
 Sunstone may be oligoclase or labradorite in composition and is much admired as a cabochon material among hobbyists.
+(Labradorite with aventurescence caused by copper inclusions is known as Oregon sunstone and is described in a separate gem listing).
 Very fine material is not abundant and is hard to obtain.

 - New Mexico; New York; North Carolina: Maine; Pennsylvania; Virginia.